praveek/launch.en/help/getting-started/implement-solutions/add-adobe-analytics.md

 ## Add a plug-in

 A plug-in is a piece of JavaScript code that you can add to your implementation to perform a function that is not built into the product.
-Plug-ins can be built by you, by other Adobe Customers or Partners, or by Adobe Consulting.
+Plug-ins can be built by you, by other [!DNL Adobe] customers or partners, or by [!DNL Adobe] Consulting.

 To implement plug-ins, there are three steps: